na364/PIGLE/README.md

 Installation:
 -------------

-- Install Matlab (tested with 2017b).
+- Install Matlab (tested with 2017b, with MS Windows 10 and Ubuntu 18).
   If working under Linux, make sure to obtain a supported version of a supported comipiler.

 - Edit prep_environment.m
+  By default, pigle saves the results in filenames with incrementally increasing numbers, at the directory from which PIGLE is runned.
+  However, one can define a script name in 'data_path_script_name', to generate filenames as one wishes.
+  For complete description of how the path to the datafile is defined, see the function get_data_filename in aux_files/prepFuncs.m

 Execution of jobs:
 ------------------
+For running a simulation, one needs to define paramteres for the surface (e.g. temperature or mass), for the simulation (e.g. total simulation time), and for the post calculation procedures.

+- Configure the parameters in m-files under the subfolder UI: pigle_ui.m, pigle_ui_surface.m, pigle_wrapper_params.m
+  The comments in the files should be self explanatory.
-- Create a potential of your choise and save it as 'mat' file, or create a function which generates the potential.
+  When configuring UI/pigle_ui_surface.m, (also) pay attention to how the PES is define.
+One needs to define the PES by either creating a potential of choise and save it as 'mat' file, or create a function which generates the potential.
   One can use the functions and scripts in the subfolder generatePES.
-- Configure the parameters in m-files under the subfolder UI.

 - Run 'run_pigle.m'

 Visualization: